json-everything/json-everything-blog/_posts/2024/2024-06-20-joining-net-foundation.md

 ### Investigation

-Looking into the three options mentioned, I first discovered that I'm not Microsoft.
+Looking into the three options mentioned, I first discovered that I am not Microsoft.
 (This was a devastating realization, and I had to re-evaluate my entire worldview.)
 I'm also not a .Net Foundation member, but I could look into joining.
 But first I wondered what it would take to have my packages verified on Nuget.

 Verifying packages is pretty simple: you just need a signing certificate.
 There are a [_lot_ of companies](https://www.google.com/search?q=signing+certificate) that provide them... and WOW are they expensive!

 So, .Net Foundation seemed to be my best option.
 I researched the [benefits](https://dotnetfoundation.org/membership/participation-types), the requirements, and the T&Cs.
 (I'm looking for links to all of the pages I found before, but the site has changed, and it looks like the application process now starts by filling out a web form.
 When I looked into it before, I just had to [open an issue](https://github.com/dotnet-foundation/projects/issues/new?assignees=sbwalker%2CChrisSfanos&labels=project+application%2Cproject+support&projects=&template=application.yml&title=Issue%3A+New+.NET+Foundation+Project+Application) on the .Net Foundation's Projects repo.
-You should probably go through the web form if you want to join.)
+If you'd like to join, I recommend going through the web form.)

 ### Application